mcellteam/mcell/libmcell/documentation/generated/constants.rst

 * | **UNSET** = 0
 * | **REACTIVE** = 1
-  | This surface class does not do anything by itself but it can be used as a reactant in
+  | This surface class does not do anything by itself, but it can be used as a reactant in
   | reaction rules.

 * | **REFLECTIVE** = 2
+  | If used as a surface property for a volume molecule it is reflected by any surface with
+  | this surface class.
+This is the default behavior for volume molecules.
+  | If used for a surface molecule it is reflected by the border of the
+  | surface with this surface class.
+  | Setting orientation in affected_complex_pattern allows selective reflection of volume
+  | molecules from only the front or back of a surface or selective reflection of surface
+  | molecules with only a certain orientation from the surface’s border.
+  | Using m.ALL_MOLECULES as affected_complex_pattern has the effect that all
+  | volume molecules are reflected by surfaces with this surface class and all surface molecules
+  | are reflected by the border of the surfaces with this surface class.
+  | Using m.ALL_VOLUME_MOLECULES as affected_complex_pattern has the effect that all
+  | volume molecules are reflected by surfaces with this surface class.
+  | Using m.ALL_SURFACE_MOLECULES as affected_complex_pattern has the effect that all
+  | surface molecules are reflected by the border of the surface with this surface class.

 * | **TRANSPARENT** = 3
+  | If used as a surface property for a volume molecule it passes through all surfaces with
+  | this surface class.
+  | If used for a surface molecule it passes through the border of the surface with this surface
+  | class.
+This is the default behavior for surface molecules.
+  | Setting orientation in affected_complex_pattern allows selective transparency of volume
+  | molecules from only the front or back of a surface or selective transparency for surface
+  | molecules with only a certain orientation from the surface’s border.
+  | To make a surface with this surface class transparent to all volume molecules,
+  | use m.ALL_VOLUME_MOLECULES for affected_complex_pattern.
+  | To make a border of the surface with this surface class transparent to all surface molecules,
+  | use m.ALL_SURFACE_MOLECULES for the affected_complex_pattern.
+  | Using m.ALL_MOLECULES for affected_complex_pattern has the effect that surfaces with this surface class
+  | are transparent to all volume molecules and borders of the surfaces with this surface class are
+  | transparent to all surface molecules.

 * | **ABSORPTIVE** = 4
+  | If affected_complex_pattern refers to a volume molecule it is destroyed if it touches surfaces with this surface class.
+  | If affected_complex_pattern refers to a surface molecule it is destroyed if it touches the border of the surface with
+  | this surface class.
+  | Tick marks on name allow destruction from only one side of the surface for volume molecules or selective destruction
+  | for surface molecules on the surfaces’s border based on their orientation.
+  | To make a surface with this surface class absorptive to all volume molecules, m.ALL_VOLUME_MOLECULES
+  | can be used for affected_complex_pattern.
+  | To make a border of the surface with this surface class absorptive to all surface molecules,
+  | m.ALL_SURFACE_MOLECULES can be used for name.
+  | Using m.ALL_MOLECULES as affected_complex_pattern has the effect that surfaces with this surface
+  | class are absorptive for all volume molecules and borders of the surfaces with this surface class
+  | are absorptive for all surface molecules.

 * | **CONCENTRATION_CLAMP** = 5
   | Clamps concentration at a surface by periodically releasing molecules that correspond
-  | to the wall being a transparent boundary to area with given concentration,
+  | to the wall being a transparent boundary to the area with given concentration,
   | and by absorbing all molecules that hit this surface.
+  |
+  | The molecules matching affected_complex_pattern are destroyed if they touche the surface (as if they
+  | had passed through), and new molecules are created at the surface, as if molecules had passed through
+  | from the other side at a concentration value (units = M).
+  | Orientation marks may be used; in this case, the other side of the surface is reflective.
+  | Note that this command is only used to set the effective concentration of a volume molecule at a surface;
+  | it is not valid to specify a surface molecule.

 * | **FLUX_CLAMP** = 6
   | Clamps flux at a surface by periodically releasing molecules that correspond
-  | to the wall being a transparent boundary to area with given concentration.
+  | to the wall being a transparent boundary to the area with given concentration.
   | The clamped surface reflects these molecules.